 Andakílsárfoss waterfall

-The fishing spots in this popular river were ruined and there is no saying when its biota will turn back to normal.
+The fishing spots in this popular river were ruined, and there is no telling when its biota will return to normal.

-Around the middle of the last century, some huge salmons were caught in Andakílsá.
+Around the middle of the last century, some huge salmon were caught in Andakílsá.

-After a 10 minute walk, we reached a pretty waterfall in the river, Andakílsárfoss waterfall, which cascaded in two separate, but equal waterfalls into a pool.
+After a 10-minute walk, we reached a pretty waterfall in the river, Andakílsárfoss, which cascaded into two equal waterfalls into a pool.
 Such a pretty spot.

 We had been walking on the edge of the gorge and had by now reached the power plant.